Here’s what’s in the new $900 billion stimulus package

 - The size of the checks, or their existence at all, had been a point of contention over weeks of negotiations.
 The Post reported last week that White House aides talked Trump out of issuing a public statement demanding stimulus checks as big as $2,000 out of fear he would derail the negotiations.
 Sens.
 Bernie Sanders (I-Vt.) and Josh Hawley (R-Mo.) have also urged for larger checks.
 Some previous proposals didn’t include checks at all.

-- Congress will extend unemployment benefits of up to $300 per week for up to 11 weeks.
+- Congress will extend unemployment benefits of up to $300 per week.
 The benefit could kick in as early as Dec.
 27 and run at least through March 14.

-- An unemployment benefits program for contract and gig workers, which is also set to expire at the end of the year, would also be extended for 11 weeks.
+- An unemployment benefits program for contract and gig workers, which is also set to expire at the end of the year, would also be extended.

 - Some 20.6 million people are still on some form of unemployment aid, though officials say that number is inflated by duplicate claims and issues tied to backlogs in state unemployment systems.
 Weekly jobless claims have been back on the rise in recent weeks as families head into the holiday season.